SuperDARN/rst/docs/references/general/rawacf.md

 > YYYYMMDD.HH.mm.ss.<3-letter radar code>.[a-d].rawacf

-The field [a-d] is used to separate data sampled at different frequencies into separate files.
+The field [a-d] is used when the data have been separated into multiple files based on a particular operating parameter (e.g. frequency, beam pattern, control program).
 This field may not be used if all the available data are provided in a single file.

 ## Scalar Fields